BerndiVader/MythicDenizenAddon/readme.md

 #### Expressions for dObject world:

 - world.allactivemobs
-  - Returns a dList<ActiveMobs> of all ActiveMobs in the given world
+  - Returns a dList<ActiveMob> of all ActiveMobs in the given world

+- world.allmythicspawners
+  - Returns a dList<dMythicSpawner> of all MythicSpawners in the given world

 #### Conditions for dObject entity: